Flora MacNeil: Music career

 Henderson also invited MacNeil to perform at the 1951 Edinburgh People's Festival Ceilidh.
 The ceilidh brought Scottish traditional music to a large public stage for the first time inside Edinburgh's Oddfellows Hall and continued long afterwards at St. Columba's Church Hall in August 1951.
 The Scottish Gàidhealtachd was represented at by Flora MacNeil, fellow Barra native Calum Johnston, and John Burgess.
 The music was recorded live at the scene by Alan Lomax.
-During the Ceilidh, two Scottish Gaelic songs about the Jacobite rising of 1745 were performed onstage.
-Barra-native Calum Johnston, who was "keen to show his own admiration for [the] poet and for the Highlanders who fought for Charlie", delivered a passionate rendition of Alasdair Mac Mhaighstir Alasdair's Òran Eile don Phrionnsa ("Another Song to the Prince").
-Flora MacNeil then performed, Mo rùn geal òg, Christine Ferguson's lament for her husband, William Chisholm of Strathglass, who fell as part of the Jacobite Army while bearing the standard of Clan Chisholm at the Battle of Culloden in 1746.
+MacNeil performed, Mo rùn geal òg, Christine Ferguson's lament for her husband, William Chisholm of Strathglass, who fell as part of the Jacobite Army while bearing the standard of Clan Chisholm at the Battle of Culloden in 1746.

-Following the performance of several border ballads and Scottish Traveller songs, Henderson announced that the concert goers were, "due back in the Western Highlands".
-Flora MacNeil then performed the Waulking song Cò siod thall air stràid na h-eala? ("Who is That Yonder on the Swan Road?").
-MacNeil then performed the Gaelic lament, Mo nighean donn bhòidheach ("My Lovely Brown-Haired Girl").
+She then performed the Waulking song Cò siod thall air stràid na h-eala? ("Who is That Yonder on the Swan Road?"). followed with the Gaelic lament, Mo nighean donn bhòidheach ("My Lovely Brown-Haired Girl").

-Towards the end of the Ceilidh, master of ceremonies Hamish Henderson announced that Calum Johnston would be performing Roderick Morison's Òran do MhacLeoid Dhunbheagain ("A Song to MacLeod of Dunvegan").
-The song had been composed as a rebuke to Norman MacLeod, 22nd Chief of Clan MacLeod, for not fulfilling "the obligations of his office".
-Instead of patronizing the Bards and holding feasts at Dunvegan Castle for his clansmen, the Chief had become an absentee landlord in London, who "spent his money on foppish clothes".
-Instead, Morison urged the Chief in vain to emulate his predecessors.